-Fitness Testing can be a key part of any players training regime for a number of reasons:
+Fitness Testing should be a key part of a players training regime for several main reasons:

 Most tests used in sports such as Squash are ‘field tests’ – that is, they can be done in most standard training areas and generally without too much specialist equipment.
 Elite athletes in high profile sports are often subject to a lot more lab-based testing, that allow all manner of blood sampling, work outputs, and detailed physiological assessments to be carried out.
 For practicality and cost-effectiveness, however, field tests are generally the preferred method for most sportspeople outside of the premier league elite.